December 3, 2020

 New eviction cases filed in New Haven: The New Haven Independent interviewed three tenants who have had recent eviction cases filed against them because they were “seriously delinquent” on their rent.
 All three lost their jobs as the result of the COVID-19 pandemic and were unable to pay rent.
 None of them received assistance from the TRHAP program.
 Despite the fact that the State has more than $196 million in CARES Act funding left unspent, a spokesperson for the governor’s office said that funding is already nearly all committed to a variety of necessities, including paying for COVID-19 testing, personal protective equipment, and education.
 Housing does not seem to be a necessity.

 TRHAP is open: Tenants and landlords can apply online at www.chfa.org/trhap.
 However, the online form is still only available in English.
-Tenants who need assistance in Spanish and others who cannot apply online should call 1-860-785-3111 or 2-1-1.
+Tenants who need assistance in Spanish and others who cannot apply online should call or text 1-860-785-3111 or 2-1-1.
 Tenants can check on the status of their application www.chfa.org/homeowners/trhap-submission-status-check.
 Tenants who are denied assistance may appeal by sending an email to TRHAPAPPEALS@ct.gov.

 Public Access to Remote Court Proceedings Remains Limited: Since remote housing court proceedings began in September, the Judicial Branch has required that members of the public seeking to observe a proceeding present themselves in person at the courthouse and indicate that they want to observe a particular matter.
 The clerk, and possibly the judge, will be present in the courtroom while parties and counsel participate remotely.
 The Judicial Branch is not providing public links to observe proceedings via Microsoft Teams because of concerns regarding cybersecurity.
 The Judicial Branch is working on a mechanism whereby all matters will be live-streamed, but it is still in the planning stages.